harshit-paneri/HacktoberFest_2022/README.md

 |3.
 [Basic Website with HTML and CSS only](https://github.com/Naman-sharma00100/Basic_website_HTML_CSS_only)|
 |4.
 [Web Location](https://github.com/harshit-paneri/Web-Location)|

-> For contributing in this repository, check the file `Contributor-list` folder.
+> For contributing in this repository, check the file `Contributors.md`.

 ## Getting Started 🤩🤗